aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/advanced-features/wide-narrow-ratio/_index.md

 In such barcodes, some bars are wider than others.
 For example, in Code39 (sometimes called Code 3 from 9) symbology, each character is represented by 9 bars - 3 of which are wider than the others and the ratio of the bar widths can range from 2.2:1 to 3:1.
 To read the encoded information in a barcode reliably, the decoder must be able to differentiate between wide and narrow bars.

-To manage bar widths in a barcode, wide to narrow ratio is configured.
+To manage bar widths in a barcode, a wide to narrow ratio is configured.

-[Aspose.BarCode](https://apireference.aspose.com/java/barcode) allows developers to use [setWideNarrowRatio()](https://apireference.aspose.com/java/barcode/com.aspose.barcode.generation/BarcodeParameters#setWideNarrowRatio-float-) method of a barcode class to control the ratio of wide and narrow elements in the barcode.
+[Aspose.BarCode](https://apireference.aspose.com/barcode/java/) allows developers to use [setWideNarrowRatio()](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters#setWideNarrowRatio-float-) method of a barcode class to control the ratio of wide and narrow elements in the barcode.
 To specify the ratio, pass a float value to the setWideNarrowRatio() method.

 |![todo:image_alt_text](http://i.imgur.com/DwBiPLn.jpg)|
 | :- |